google/objax/docs/source/faq.rst

 (or some other frameworks).

-Nevertheless, **Objax is not intended to be a re-implementation of the API of any other framework and each Objax design decision is weighted on it's own merit**.
+Nevertheless, **Objax is not intended to be a re-implementation of the API of any other framework and each Objax design decision is weighted on its own merit**.
 So there will always be differences between Objax API and APIs of other frameworks.